mizrael/davidguida.net/src/_posts/2020-06-26-blazordragons-how-to-consume-grpc-web-from-blazor-part-2-the-server.md

 	}
 }</pre>

 This is basically the same thing as the <a aria-label="undefined (opens in a new tab)" href="https://github.com/mizrael/BlazorAndDragons/blob/master/BlazorAndDragons.Client/Protos/classes.proto" target="_blank" rel="noreferrer noopener">one on the client</a>.
-The only difference is the namespace: _option csharp_namespace = &#8220;BlazorAndDragons.Server&#8221;;_
+The only difference is the namespace: _option csharp_namespace = "BlazorAndDragons.Server";_

 The next step is to create the Typed HTTP Client that will fetch the data from the D&D API: